TMartin88/Timetable-Manager/README.md

 # GDPR and Timetable Data
 ---

-- Thanks to Steve Ellis Operations Co-Ordinator of LLC for permission to use timetable data.
+- Thanks to Steve Ellis Operations Co-Ordinator of LLC for permission to use Timetable data.
 - The Timetable data is already in the public domain.

 ------------------------------------

-# User Stories
+# Staff Requirements
 ---

 - Staff Users who have no programming skills need to be able to publish LLC routes and timetables so they are available to the public.
     - This application allows them to work without HTML or CSS skills, as they have an application that makes the html for them, then using copy and paste skills they can publish to a post.
 The styling of the timetable is managed within the template design and style.css
+- Staff Users need to provide additional information in relation to routes.
+    - The additional fields in Post model allow for this.

     - To assist this we created a seperate Python App to take Excel timetables loaded to Google Sheets and convert them to properly formatted HTML tables:
         - https://timetable-sheets.herokuapp.com
         - https://github.com/TMartin88/SheetTable

 - **We will bring that Python Project into this project in the next phase of development.**

-- Staff Users need to be able to change Timetable data on a regular basis and get the results published without delay.
-    - The level of automation here minimises the time delay and allow the user to quickly publish to Timetable Manager.
-- Staff Users wish to avoid steep learning curves by being introduced to new systems.
-    - The Copy and Paste method to publish to the post content is a concept they are already familiar with.
-- Staff Users need to be able to manage icons on the Google Map.
-    - The Urban CRUD works well here.
-It is a simple interface so staff users canc ontrol where icons appear.
-- Staff Users need to provide additional information in relation to routes.
-    - The additional fields in Post model allow for this.
-- Staff users need to be able to provide PDF versiosn of the timetables.
-    - PDFs stires in LLC Dropbox are available for Commuters via the PDF button.
+# User Stories
+---

+## Commuters
+---

 - Commuters need to be able plan trips around LLC routes.
     - Because all routes and associated timetables are published and maintained the commuter has up to date information.
 - Commuters need to be able to view more than 1 route at a time to make comparisons of suitability.
     - The Routes are listed and can filtered to by a commuter to match their needs.
+- Commuters need to be able to Comment on Routes to share their travel experience.
+    - The Comment functionality allows for this.
+- Commuters need to be able to give a nod of approval or otherwise.
+    - The Like functionality allows for this.
 - Commuters need an interactive way of searching for timetables.
-    - the Google Map allows the commuter to click an icon for an urban centre.
+    - The Google Map allows the commuter to click an icon for an urban centre.
 This negates the need for using the keyboard.
 - Commuters need to be able to refine search results.
     - The dynamic search table on the homepage allows for filtering by dates and times etc.
     - The search in the nav bar allows for a search for timetable data including stops etc.
 - Commuter need to be able to view timetables on Mobile.
     - The way the table is setup for scrolling x and y allows the commuter to easily navigate an individual timetable.
+- Commuter need to be able to switch timetables views from inbound to outbound.
+    - The change direction button allows for this.

+## LLC
+---

-- Commuters need to be able to Comment on Routes and click Likes etc.
+- Staff Users need to be able to change Timetable data on a regular basis and get the results published without delay.
+    - The level of automation here minimises the time delay and allow the user to quickly publish to Timetable Manager.
+- Bus Company needs to ensure the presentation of timetable data is consistent with the Brand.
+    - Fonts Logos and Colour styles match the brand.
+- Bus Company needs to control access to schedule maintenance.
+    - A superuser account is required to access admin panel.
+- Bus Company needs to control access to Comments and Likes.
+    - A user account is required to access this functionality.
+- Bus Company needs to allow for Schedules to be input as Draft and not viewable by the public.
+    - The post approval functionality manages this.
+- Bus Company needs to ensure all Comments are moderated.
+    - The comment approval functionality manages this.
+- Bus Company needs a CRUD to manage all schedules.
-    - The Comment Like functionality allows for this.
+    - The Admin Panel functionality manages this.
+- Bus Company needs a implement pagination on the front end for ease of navigation.
+    - Pagination is applied where applicable.
+- Staff Users need to be able to manage icons on the Google Map.
+    - The Urban CRUD works well here.
+It is a simple interface so staff users canc ontrol where icons appear.
+- Staff users need to be able to provide PDF version of the timetables.
+    - PDFs in LLC Dropbox are available for Commuters via the PDF button.
+- Bus Company needs a restrict urban centre icons to the applicable operating area of the LLC.
+    - Bounds are set on Map scrolling.

 --------------------------------